oktaytuncay/Kubernetes/kubernetes.md

 With dynamic provisioning, we created StorageClass, we take out the manual creation of persistent volumes and use storage provisionals to automatically provision volume on Cloud providers which is Oracle in our case.
 With this solution, PV is created automatically.
 This works for a pod with a volume.

 How does that change with Deployments or StatefulSets?
-With StatefulSets, when we specifty the same pvc under the pod definition, all pods created by that StatefulSets and tries to use the same volume.
+With StatefulSets, when we specify the same PVC under the pod definition, all pods are created by that StatefulSets and try to use the same volume.

-If we want seperate volumes for each pod, as in the MySQL replication use case or any other replication solution, the pods should not share data.
-Instead, each pod should have their own storage layer.
-So each pods needs a PVC for itself.
+If we want separate volumes for each pod, as in the MySQL replication use case or any other replication solution, the pods should not share data.
+Instead, each pod should have its own storage layer.
+So each pod needs a PVC for itself.

 A PVC is bound to a PV, so each PVC needs a PV.
 And of course, these PVs can be created from single or different storage.
 To automatically create a PVC for each pod in a StatefulSet, we can do that using a PersistentVolumeClaim template.